Bloomberg outage hits financial markets

 There was little disruption to U.S. trading, according to market sources.

-Bloomberg, which competes with Thomson Reuters Corp (TRI.N) (TRI.TO), provides real-time news and financial information to more than 320,000 subscribers globally and allows users to trade across asset classes.
+Bloomberg, which competes with Thomson Reuters Corp, provides real-time news and financial information to more than 320,000 subscribers globally and allows users to trade across asset classes.

 Traders said the length of time the Bloomberg screens were down was unprecedented.